dekoza/mtgpl/GK1.rst

 :mtgtip:`Vigor Mortis<https://img.scryfall.com/cards/border_crop/front/a/6/a63f0a70-5a80-4a30-943f-5224ab3f531b.jpg?1541002937|https://scryfall.com/card/gk1/54/vigor-mortis?utm_source=api>`
    Return target creature card from your graveyard to the battlefield.
-If |mana_g| was spent to cast Vigor Mortis, that creature enters the battlefield with an additional +1/+1 counter on it.
+If |mana_g| was spent to cast this spell, that creature enters the battlefield with an additional +1/+1 counter on it.

 :mtgtip:`Deadbridge Goliath<https://img.scryfall.com/cards/border_crop/front/a/b/ab86c09f-e0ec-4d5d-8370-5ca3b4088116.jpg?1541002941|https://scryfall.com/card/gk1/55/deadbridge-goliath?utm_source=api>`